airpair/creating-container-components-part-1-shadow-dom/post.md

 </style>
 ```

 The anatomy of `ot-site` is a head, menu, body, and foot.
 The head contains the OpenTable logo and the foot contains a copyright statement.
 The head, menu, and body will contain content insertion points.
-We'll also style `ot-site` so that it looks the way it is supposed to:
+We'll also style `ot-site` so that it looks the way it should:

 TODO: Insert Image (of empty `ot-site`)